kcdev90/mtg-simulator/README.md

 MTG Simulator was created with the intention of facilitating the play testing of MTG decks.

-MTG Simulator is written in Java and runs on Winddows.
+MTG Simulator is written in Java and runs on Windows.

 As of 5/30/2019, MTG Simulator is a work in progress with several known issues.